FannounAlaa/AlMosaferAutomationTesting/README.md

     Or run AppTest.java via your IDE (e.g., IntelliJ, Eclipse) with TestNG support.

 ⚠️ Notes

-    Test 1 (CheckLanguageTest) is disabled by default because it takes a parameter (ExpectedLanguage) and is better run from another test context (e.g., test suite or test 8).

     Tests rely on dynamic UI elements — the site structure might change, requiring selector updates.